Brad Graham

-Brad Graham (born 1 September 2001) is an English professional rugby league player who plays in the for Dewsbury Rams in the Betfred Championship.
+Brad Graham (born 1 September 2001) is an English professional rugby league player who plays in the for the Dewsbury Rams in the Betfred Championship.

 Career

 England Youth International touring France in July 2018.

 Castleford Tigers

 In 2020 he made his Super League début for Castleford Tigers against Hull FC.

 In June 2021 he made his second Super League appearance for Castleford Tigers against Catalan Dragons.

 In August 2021 he made his third Super League appearance for Castleford Tigers against Huddersfield Giants.
 He also scored his first Super League try.

 Dewsbury Rams

 On 19 November 2021 it was reported that he had signed for Dewsbury in the RFL Championship.

 On 7 February 2022, he made his debut for Dewsbury.
 In September 2022 he signed a one-year deal to remain at Dewsbury during their League 1 campaign in 2023.
 On 26 May 2023 he was named in the Betfred League One team of the month for May 2023 in the left second row position.
 On 6 August 2023 he played in the left second row position v Workington.
 Dewsbury won 38-8 and finished as champions of the Betfred League One.
 They gained promotion to the Championship in 2024.
 On 3 October 2023 he signed a new twelve-month contract to remain at the Dewsbury club in 2024 where they would play back in the rugby league championship.
 On 31 May 2024 he made his 50th professional appearance against his hometown club Wakefield Trinity.